Wall Street Pummels Compania de Minas Buenaventura S.A.A. (BVN) After Recent Earnings Report

 BVN’s Market Performance

-BVN stocks went down by -6.42% for the week, with a monthly jump of 3.42% and a quarterly performance of 12.75%, while its annual performance rate touched 2.34%.
-The volatility ratio for the week stands at 4.30% while the volatility levels for the past 30 days are set at 3.94% for Compania de Minas Buenaventura S.A.A.
-The simple moving average for the period of the last 20 days is -3.60% for BVN stocks with a simple moving average of 8.60% for the last 200 days.
+BVN stocks went down by -5.72% for the week, with a monthly drop of -8.85% and a quarterly performance of -3.76%, while its annual performance rate touched -16.63%.
+The volatility ratio for the week stands at 3.59% while the volatility levels for the past 30 days are set at 3.91% for Compania de Minas Buenaventura S.A.A.
+The simple moving average for the period of the last 20 days is -8.34% for BVN stocks with a simple moving average of 3.33% for the last 200 days.

 Analysts’ Opinion of BVN